 Before shipping to New Zealand, you must be across the relevant import and export rules to avoid unnecessary costs and delays down the line.

-Goods exported to New Zealand will need to be declared, with formal documentation for import entry clearance to be lodged with the New Zealand Customs Service in no more than five days before arrival via sea and one day prior to arrival via air.
+Goods exported to New Zealand will need to be declared, with formal documentation for import entry clearance to be lodged with the New Zealand Customs Service no more than five days before arrival via sea and one day prior to arrival via air.

 Your goods will also need to be verified by the Ministry of Primary Industries (MPI) to ensure they comply with biosecurity regulations and Zealand’s Biosecurity Act 1993.
-This is because New Zealand is very careful about importing goods that have potential to introduce pests into the country.
+This is because New Zealand is very careful about importing goods that have the potential to introduce pests into the country.